alex-paynedwyer/single-molecule-tools-alpd/README.md

 - Put the folder in your Matlab path and unzip if necessary
 - Make sure all code is added to the Matlab path using ‘Set path’

-## Data structure
+## Data structure and format

+The standard file format for ADEMScode is 16-bit OME TIFF.
+The code uses `bioformats` from the [Open Microscopy Environment](https://www.openmicroscopy.org/) under open licence.
+In principle, it is therefore also compatible with .czi and other image stack types listed in BioFormats.

-The input image sequence files must be organised in a nested folder hierarchy: `DATASET/DATE/SAMPLE/FIELD/IMAGES` i.e. in the format "\*/2YYY-MM-DD/sample\*/field\*/\*.tif".
+The input image sequence files must be organised in a nested folder hierarchy: `DATASET/DATE/SAMPLE/FIELD/IMAGES`
+i.e. in the format `"\*/2YYY-MM-DD/sample\*/field\*/\*.tif"`.

+`mergeFolders` is a macro for arranging folders into this structure, for example if alternating odd- and even- numbered acquisitions correspond to brightfield and then SlimVar sequences for each field of view.

 ## Segmentation

 Various functions for segmenting cells.
 All use connected areas to create masks for distinct objects.
-The analysis code only

 `thresholdSegment`: Defines a pixel intensity threshold using various different methods, such as the Otsu threshold.
 `edgeSegment`: Detects edges in the image and dilates to fill in regions in between.